MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

    > After this initial restart, do not interfere with the system; even though it may appear nothing is happening and you still see the same experience, the migration proceeds independently after completing all necessary backend processes (including downloading and unzipping the new Teams Rooms on Windows image).

 5. Typical migration time is around **90** minutes from restart after installing the Migration Launcher app, but the length can vary depending on many characteristics, including customer network bandwidth and related factors.
 6. When migration is complete, the device displays the Windows first-time setup program, also known as Out of the Box Experience (OOBE).
-To learn more, see [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md).
+To learn more, see [First-time setup for Surface Hub running Microsoft Teams Rooms on Windows](first-run-program-surface-hub-3.md).

 ### Remotely install Migration Launcher app via Intune